Genie-Angels

 to be encouraged.
 [I haven't been able to get permission to publish the Great

-White Light photograph, because the distinguished poet is in his bedclothes and
+White Light photograph because the distinguished poet was in his bedclothes and

 doesn't prefer to be paraded around the Internet in such attire.
-But two THT
+But the

 poet/photographer